 In the case of a merger agreement, the concentration must be notified by all parties involved.
-In cases of acquisition of sole control by the party acquiring control and in cases of acquisition of joint control, notification must be made by all the undertakings participating in the agreement.
+In cases of acquisition of sole control by the party acquiring control and in cases of acquisition of joint control, notification must be made by all the undertakings that acquire the joint control.